maxdobeck/cgimme/README.md

 ```

 ### Why?
-Cobra is usper useful!
+Cobra is super useful!
 It has an additional generator on top of the usage of [spf13/pflag](https://github.com/spf13/pflag) for [UNIX style flags](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html).
-But with maxdobeck/gimme I wanted a nice and simple, low dependency, cli.
+But with [maxdobeck/gimme](https://github.com/maxdobeck/gimme) I wanted a nice and simple, low dependency, cli.
 There's always a tradeoff between dependencies and development time.

 This is sort of an expirement and so far I'm already seeing potential issues, almost literally.
 Every open Issue with spf13/cobra is a potential headache for me down the road.
 If no one maintains the repo then we're in trouble.